sebproell/4C/doc/readthedocs/tutorial_contact_3d.md

 As we are setting up a structural contact problem, not all sections and parameters are required (e.g. sections concerning the simulation of fluids, etc. can be left out).
-If they are not specified explicitely in our input file, the parameters take on default values.
+If they are not specified explicitly in our input file, the parameters take on default values.
 Some sections that are required by all problem types include `PROBLEM SIZE`, `PROBLEM TYPE`, `DISCRETIZATION`, `IO` ( Input/Output), at least one `SOLVER` section (for contact problems we need to specify two solvers: one for the state, where not contact is active, and one for the state with active contact) and a `MATERIALS` section.
 The time integration method `DYNAMICTYPE` (Generalized alpha method), time step size `TIMESTEP` and final time `MAXTIME` are also specified for structural dynamics.
-An important parameter is `RESULTSEVERY`, which specifies how often output is written and thus directly controles the size of the output file.
+An important parameter is `RESULTSEVERY`, which specifies how often output is written and thus directly controls the size of the output file.

 The contact specific parameters are given under `--MORTAR COUPLING`.
 Dual Lagrange multipliers are chosen for the